 Tecumseh's death in 1813 is one of the most significant moments in American history depicted in a frieze in the rotunda at the U.S. Capitol.
 His death marked the end of his pan-Indian confederacy.

-The Second World War had been dragging on for five bloody years now London would become the target for a new revolutionary weapon which would set the stage for all future wars.
+The Second World War had been dragging on for five bloody years in the fall of 1944.
+The British capital of London would become the target for a new revolutionary weapon which would set the stage for all future wars.
+Hitler wanted the Allies to pay for their bombing campaign against his Fatherland.

 Erich Hartmann would score more victories in the Second World War than any fighter pilot in the history of aerial warfare downing 352 Soviet planes as he prowled the skies over the Eastern Front.